Chapter 3 Infectious Diseases Related to Travel

 There are no efficacy data for Ixiaro.
 The vaccine was licensed in the United States on the basis of its ability to induce JE virus neutralizing antibodies as a surrogate for protection, as well as safety evaluations in almost 5,000 adults.
-In pivotal immunogenicity studies, 96% of adults and 100% of children aged 2 months through 17 years developed protective neutralizing antibodies after receiving a primary immunization series of 2 doses administered 28 days apart.
+In pivotal immunogenicity studies, 96% of adults and 100% of children aged 2 months through 17 years developed protective neutralizing antibodies at 28 days after receiving a primary immunization series of 2 doses administered 28 days apart.
 Among adults aged ≥65 years, 65% are seroprotected at 42 days after the 2-dose primary series.

-For adults, if the primary series of Ixiaro was administered ≥1 year previously, a booster dose should be given before potential reexposure or if there is a continued risk for JE virus infection.
+For adults, if the primary series of Ixiaro was administered >1 year previously, a booster dose should be given before potential reexposure or if there is a continued risk for JE virus infection.
 Data on the response to a booster dose administered ≥2 years after the primary series are not available.
-Data on the need for and timing of additional booster doses, and on the need for a booster dose in children, are also not available.

 Local symptoms of pain and tenderness were the most commonly reported symptoms in a safety study with 1,993 adult participants who received 2 doses of Ixiaro.
 Headache, myalgia, fatigue, and an influenzalike illness were each reported at a rate of >10%.
 In children, fever was the most commonly reported systemic reaction in studies.